vchandela/gstreamer-vm-test/README.md

 - `splitmuxsink-awss3sink-sigint.c`
   - Similar to `splitmuxsink-awss3sink-eos.c` but we are using SIGINT signal to trigger EOS instead of manually sending EOS.
   - After noticing that EOS is received after 21-22 sec, added a graceful shutdown period of 1 min.
+  - There are 3 approaches:
+    - send EOS to the pipeline
+    - send EOS to splitmuxsink element
+    - send EOS to splitmuxsink's pads